 Publicly owned trees are protected from damage or destruction under By-Law 2022-57.
-If it is determined through detailed design that publicly owned trees may be impacted by the proposed work, a permit under this by-law is required prior to impacting the tree(s).
+If it is determined through detailed design that publicly owned trees may be impacted by the proposed work, a permit under this by-law is required.
 As part of the permitting process, compensation value for trees anticipated to be removed will need to be calculated and confirmed with the Township.